American Fishing Tour 2023 Season Rules

 b.
 Largest number of legal live fish weighed.

-- Divisions averaging 20 or more anglers will submit one additional finalist to the Championship Angler of Year program (total of two).
-The additional finalist must be second place by points within their division, no substitutions will be allowed.
+b.
+Divisions averaging 20 or more anglers may submit one additional angler (total of two).
+The additional angler must be second place by points, no substitutions will be allowed.

-- Divisions averaging 30 or more anglers will submit two additional finalists to the Championship Angler of Year program (total of three).
-The additional two finalist must be second and third place by points within their division, no substitutions will be allowed.
+c.
+Divisions averaging 30 or more anglers may submit two additional finalists (total of three).
+The two additional anglers must be second and third place by points, no substitutions will be allowed.

-- Divisions averaging 40 or more anglers will submit three additional finalists to the Championship Angler of Year program (total of four).
-The additional three finalist must be second, third and fourth place by points within their division, no substitutions will be allowed.
+d.
+Divisions averaging 40 or more anglers may submit three additional anglers (total of four).
+The three additional anglers must be second, third and fourth place by points, no substitutions will be allowed.

-- Divisions averaging 50 or more anglers will submit four additional finalists to the Championship Angler of Year program (total of five).
-The additional three finalist must be second, third, fourth and fifth place by points within their division, no substitutions will be allowed.
+e.
+Divisions averaging 50 or more anglers may submit four additional anglers (total of five).
+The four additional anglers must be second, third, fourth and fifth place by points, no substitutions will be allowed.

 a.
 1st - Total weight for the year